 b) Off-grid Container Houses

-The major problems of transferring power at low voltage are related to significant voltage drop along wires, associated loss of power and overheating (as discussed earlier).
+The major problems of transferring power at low voltage are related to significant voltage drop along wires, associated loss of power, and overheating (as discussed earlier).

 Due to the DC (direct current) nature of most off-grid Power Systems (solar as well as small wind and hydro generators), things are more straightforward.
-Hot wire feeds the system with energy, while the Neutral wire unambiguously provides the return path (hence the terminals are typically identified as “+” and “-“ ( instead of “Hot” and “Neutral” like in AC circuits).
+Hotwire feeds the system with energy, while the Neutral wire unambiguously provides the return path (hence the terminals are typically identified as “+” and “-“ ( instead of “Hot” and “Neutral” like in AC circuits).
 The bottom line is – low-voltage circuits do not need grounding wires!

-In both cases, these will be mostly Single-Phase AC systems (2 or 3 phase units may find use in off-grid commercial and industrial applications).
+In both cases, these will be mostly Single-Phase AC systems (2 or 3-phase units may find use in off-grid commercial and industrial applications).
 That brings us back to almost everything we already wrote about connections to the grid and mandatory safety requirements (GND wires and Earthing).
 All that applies!

 “Almost”, means that there may be one exception – the earthing system.
-If the Generator (Inverter) has an Earth Connection, it’s the same situation as connection to the municipal grid.
+If the Generator (Inverter) has an Earth Connection, it’s the same situation as a connection to the municipal grid.
 However, if the Diesel Generator (or Inverter) is not earthed at its “neutral-wire” terminal (probably illegal, but unfortunately possible), earthing your container’s structure will not create the return path back to the source.
 As a result, the breaker will not trip, fuse(s) will stay intact, GFCI systems may not work and the high AC voltage won’t be disconnected from the faulty equipment with all related consequences (see the earlier discussion regarding differences between Grounding and Earthing).

-That’s why, for security reasons (protections from electroshocks), container’s metal structure must be connected to GND wire(s) (usually multipoint connections).
+That’s why, for security reasons (protections from electroshocks), the container’s metal structure must be connected to GND wire(s) (usually multipoint connections).
 Note, that without grounding/earthing at the source, the potential of the neutral wire will be somehow “floating” compared to the reference level determined by the earth.

-In such case, despite the fact that “earthing” does not help the container to create a current return path to the source (Generator or Inverter in this case) it is still recommended.
-By connecting GND-ed container’s structure to the Earth we create a Single Reference Point in our home AC system defined by the location of the earthing rod.
+In such cases, despite the fact that “earthing” does not help the container to create a current return path to the source (Generator or Inverter in this case) it is still recommended.
+By connecting the GND-ed container’s structure to the Earth we create a Single Reference Point in our home AC system defined by the location of the earthing rod.
 As the result, the container (and the AC network) is not “floating” at some random potential (voltage) but is set to “zero” (earth reference).

 Note that isolated structures (floating) can be randomly charged by electrostatic energy from air (wind).
-Touching them, when standing on the soil (earth), our body will serve as the discharge path with certainly “unpleasant” (if not dangerous) consequences.
+Touching them, when standing on the soil (earth), our body will serve as the discharge path with certain “unpleasant” (if not dangerous) consequences.

 Well, frankly, there is much more to say about wiring and safety in combined AC and DC networks that most likely will be used in off-grid locations powered by renewable DC power sources.
-It will be subject of another article.
+It will be the subject of another article.

 Earthing the container

-Earthing container’s metal structure guarantees that it will always be at “zero” (Earth) potential.
-In the case of “short circuit” to container’s metal structure, the current will flow through the earth to the transformer, tripping breaker or fuse(s) on the hot side of the wire and/or any “upstream” GFCI (RCD) devices.
+Earthing the container’s metal structure guarantees that it will always be at “zero” (Earth) potential.
+In the case of a “short circuit” to the container’s metal structure, the current will flow through the earth to the transformer, tripping breaker or fuse(s) on the hot side of the wire and/or any “upstream” GFCI (RCD) devices.

-– Theoretically, the container’s structure (walls…) will not be anymore at “zero” potential of Earth, but “floating” at some low “non-zero” voltage following the potential of the Neutral wire.
+– Theoretically, the container’s structure (walls…) will not be more at the “zero” potential of Earth, but “floating” at some low “non-zero” voltage following the potential of the Neutral wire.
 It won’t be dangerous, but also not “overwhelmingly” recommended.

 – Note that the transformer is usually far from your house, with many other houses (customers) in between.
-The value of non-zero potential at the user-end of the Neutral wire depends on return currents from all these customers.
+The value of the non-zero potential at the user-end of the Neutral wire depends on return currents from all these customers.
 High currents will make it higher!

 – Containers connected to Grid